Kristýna Plíšková: 2015

-She upset Svetlana Kuznetsova in Wimbledon to reach the third round of a Grand Slam championship for the first time in her career.
+She upset Svetlana Kuznetsova in Wimbledon to reach the third round of a major championship for the first time in her career.
 However, she went on to lose to Monica Niculescu in the next round.

 2016: First WTA Tour title

 Plíšková defeated Samantha Stosur in the first round of the Australian Open, but lost to Monica Puig after setting a new WTA Tour record for the most aces (31) in a match, but failed to convert five match points.
-At the Tashkent Open, she went on to win her maiden WTA-level title defeating defending champion Nao Hibino.
+At the Tashkent Open, she went on to win her maiden tour-level title, defeating defending champion Nao Hibino.

-2017: Second WTA final at home
+2017: Second tour final at home

-Plíšková started the season at Shenzhen where she lost to Johanna Konta in three sets in the quarterfinals.
+Plíšková started the season at Shenzhen, where she lost to Johanna Konta in three sets in the quarterfinals.
 In the Australian Open, she went on to lose to world No. 1 and defending champion, Angelique Kerber, in the third round.

-She went on to defeat Roberta Vinci in the first round of Dubai Tennis Championships before losing to Lauren Davis in the second round in three sets.
+She went on to defeat Roberta Vinci in the first round of Dubai Championships, before losing to Lauren Davis in the second, in three sets.

-In the Indian Wells Open, she reached the third round, where she faced Dominika Cibulková dominated the first set 6–2, before losing the last two sets in tiebreaks and having a match point at 5–4 in the deciding set.
+In the Indian Wells Open, she reached the third round, where she faced Dominika Cibulková and dominated the first set 6–2, before losing the last two sets in tiebreaks and having a match point at 5–4 in the deciding set.
 She lost her opener at the Miami Open to Mandy Minella, also in three sets.
-At the new WTA event Ladies Open Biel Bienne she reached the quarterfinals where she lost to her compatriot and later tournament champion Markéta Vondroušová in two sets.
+At the new WTA Tour event Ladies Open Biel Bienne, she reached the quarterfinals where she lost to her compatriot and later tournament champion, Markéta Vondroušová, in two sets.
 Plíšková then reached the final of the Prague Open, falling to Mona Barthel there.
-Plíšková won two matches in her other two WTA clay-court events but lost in the first round to Chloé Paquet at the French Open.
+Then, she won two matches in her other two clay-court events but lost in the first round to Chloé Paquet at the French Open.

 She had a decent grass-court season, amassing four wins in the Rosmalen Open, Mallorca Open, Eastbourne International and the Wimbledon Championships.
-Plíšková then proceeded to reach the final of an 80K event back home in Prague, but then cut her finger on an electric fan at the Jiangxi International Open, which resulted in her having to withdraw from her next two events.
+Plíšková then proceeded to reach the final of an $80k event back home in Prague, but then cut her finger on an electric fan at the Jiangxi International Open, which resulted in her having to withdraw from her next two events.
 She returned to action in the Connecticut Open, losing to eventual champion Daria Gavrilova.
 At the US Open, she lost to Magdaléna Rybáriková in the second round.